argmaxml/recsplain/docs/source/what-is-recsplain.rst

 Recommendation system
 -------------------------------------------
-Use the system to compare and recommend items from your database to your users.
+Use the system to compare items from your database for similarity and to recommend items from your database to your users.

 - search by item to find similar items in your database based on item features
-- recommend items to users based on how items compare to a user's purchase history
+- recommend items to users based on the user's history with the items

 One common application of recsplain is in online stores where the system recommends products to customers based on items the customer already bought from the store.